dracor-org/dracor-mcp/README.md

 # DraCor MCP Server

-A Model Context Protocol (MCP) server for interacting with the Drama Corpora Project (DraCor) API.
+A Model Context Protocol (MCP) server for interacting with the Drama Corpora Project (DraCor).
 This MCP server enables you to seamlessly analyze dramatic texts and their character networks through Claude or other LLMs.

 ## Overview

 This project implements an MCP server using the official Model Context Protocol Python SDK that provides access to the DraCor API v1.
 It allows Claude and other LLMs to interact with dramatic text corpora, analyze character networks, retrieve play information, and generate insights about dramatic works across different languages and periods.

-The project includes two implementations:

-1. `dracor_mcp_fastmcp.py` - Streamlined implementation using the FastMCP decorator-based API with v1 API

 ## Features

 - Access to DraCor API v1 through a unified interface
 - No authentication required (DraCor API is publicly accessible)
-- Structured data models for DraCor entities
 - Support for operations:
   - Corpora and play information retrieval
-  - Character network analysis
   - Metrics and statistics for plays
   - Character information and spoken text
-  - Comparative play analysis
+  - Character network analysis
-  - Search functionality
+  - Stage Directions
-  - Character relationship data
-  - Network data in multiple formats (CSV, GEXF, GraphML)
-  - Gender analysis across plays
-  - **Full text retrieval in plain text and TEI XML formats**
+  - Full text retrieval in plain text and TEI XML format
-  - **Complete play text analysis**
+  - Granular Access to segments of a play via DTS (Distributed Text Services) API
+  - Access to DraCor's documentation (ODD, OpenAPI, API Features Ontology)

 ## Setup